YuriODev/python-st-ignatius-03-iterations-and-loops/exercises/README.md

 | 3   | 600    | 600 |
 | 4   | 1000   | 0 |

+### Note:

+The problem tests the ability to use loops and conditional statements to calculate the sum of a sequence of numbers.

 ## Exercise 13: Password Validation - Easy 😊 (Est. Time: 5 mins | Points: 10)